Yushikuni/TheWitcherMechanic/README.md

 ## Project Description
 This project showcases a dynamic game mechanic inspired by "The Witcher" series.
 It includes a reactive Witcher Medallion that detects nearby enemies or magic within the game environment.
 This mechanic is designed using Unreal Engine 5, demonstrating both Blueprints and C++ implementations.

+## Features
+- Detection of enemies within a certain radius.
+- Visual feedback (debug spheres) to indicate the detection range.
+- Integration with Unreal Engine 5’s physics and collision system.

 ## Installation
 To get started with this project:
 1. Ensure you have Unreal Engine 5 installed on your system.
 You can download it from the [Epic Games Launcher](https://www.unrealengine.com/en-US/download).